Saul Williams

 Saul Stacey Williams (born February 29, 1972) is an American rapper, singer, songwriter, musician, poet, writer, and actor.
-He is known for his blend of poetry and alternative hip hop, and for his lead roles in the 1998 independent film Slam and the 2013 jukebox musical Holler If Ya Hear Me.
-He got nomination for 2026 Grammy Awards for his album Saul Williams Meets Carlos Niño & Friends At Treepeople in the Best Spoken Word Poetry Album category.
+He is known for his blend of poetry and alternative hip-hop, and for his lead roles in the 1998 independent film Slam and the 2013 jukebox musical Holler If Ya Hear Me.
+His album Saul Williams Meets Carlos Niño & Friends At Treepeople was nominated in the Best Spoken Word Poetry Album category at the 68th Annual Grammy Awards.

 Early life and education

 Saul Stacey Williams was born in Newburgh, New York, on February 29, 1972, the youngest of three children.
 He attended Newburgh Free Academy, where he wrote his song "Black Stacey".
 He graduated from Morehouse College with a BA in acting and philosophy, then moved to New York City, where he earned an MFA in acting from New York University's Graduate Acting Program at the Tisch School of the Arts.
 While at New York University, he became part of the New York café poetry scene.
 He also lived in Brazil as an exchange student from 1988 to 1989.